-Offerors must provide comprehensive narrative statements that set out the management plan they intend to follow and illustrate how the plan will serve to accomplish the work.
+Offerors must provide comprehensive narrative statements that set out the management plan they intend to follow, including clearly defined accountability and project organization, as well as illustrate how the plan will serve to accomplish the work and meet the state's project schedule.

-Offerors must clearly state if they already have the hardware, software, and equipment necessary to perform the work.
+Offerors should identify if they already possess the hardware, software, equipment and/or licenses necessary to perform the work set out in this project.

-SPECIAL NOTE: The offeror shall not disclose their costs on Submittal Form E (as described in Section 4.02).
+SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form and cannot exceed the page limit (as described in Section 4.02).